ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - Added more test cases for the keyCopy function _(@muskater)_
 - add exception tests for key C++ bindings _(Ivaylo Ivanov)_
+- Added a shell script and a task that checks whether the filenames of newly added files are compliant with the convention.
+It is executed by the cirrus CI as well as the Jenkins CI _(@muskater)_

 ## Packaging